Internships are a great way to build skills, gain experience and a first-hand look at occupations.

 » Details about the number of hours worked, length of internship, rate of pay, and other specifics are negotiated between employers and interns.

-» If registering for academic credit, you will also need to meet academic program requirements and should contact the appropriate Faculty Internship Coordinator for prior approval.
+» If registering for academic credit, you will also need to meet academic program requirements and should contact the appropriate department internship contact for prior approval.

 2. Create a Professional Image on Paper and Online